greenplum-db/gpdb/gpdb-doc/markdown/analytics/pl_python.html.md

 which python
 ```

 The command returns the location of the Python installation.
-All Greenplum installations include Python 2.7 installed as `$GPHOME/ext/python`.
-RHEL7 and Ubuntu installations also include a Python 3.9 environment instaled as `$GPHOME/ext/python3.9`:
+All Greenplum installations include Python 2.7 installed as `$GPHOME/ext/python` and Python 3.9 installed as `$GPHOME/ext/python3.9`:

 ```
 which python3.9
 ```

-**Note:** On RHEL8 systems you must install Python 3.9 using the instructions in [Enabling PL/Python Support](#topic5).

 When running shell commands on remote hosts with `gpssh`, specify the `-s` option to source the `greenplum_path.sh` file before running commands on the remote hosts.
 For example, this command should display the Python installed with Greenplum Database on each host specified in the `gpdb_hosts` file.